-The Duquesne University Counselor Education Program offers Master of Science in Education (M.S.Ed.) degrees in Clinical Mental Health Counseling, Marriage and Family Counseling, and School Counseling (PreK-12).
-All three master's degrees are offered during weeknights.
+The Duquesne University Counselor Education Program offers Master of Science in Education (M.S.Ed.) degrees in Clinical Mental Health Counseling, Marriage and Family Counseling, School Counseling (PreK-12), and School Counseling for Certified Teachers (PreK-12).
+The classes for these master's programs are offered during weeknights.

-• Students entering any of the 3 master's counselor education programs during the 2014-15 academic year will receive a scholarship of 25% discounted tuition through the duration of their master's training as long as they are enrolled in 6 credits per semester.
+• Students entering any of the master's counselor education programs receive a scholarship of 25% discounted tuition through the duration of their master's training as long as they are enrolled in 6 credits per semester.

-• The Clinical Mental Health Counseling, School Counseling, and Marriage and Family Counseling Programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+• The 60-credit Clinical Mental Health Counseling, School Counseling, and Marriage and Family Counseling Programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP accreditation indicates that the Program has a rigorous curriculum and provides comprehensive fieldwork supervision.
 The regulations for Licensure as a Professional Counselor (LPC) and certification for school counselors in most states is based on the CACREP model, and graduates of CACREP programs are better able to obtain licensure or certification when moving to other states.
 Some states require that applicants for licensure or certification have graduated from a CACREP accredited program.
 Graduates of CACREP programs are able to apply to be a National Certified Counselor (NCC) while in the last semester of study; this can save the graduate two years of post-master's experience.

 • Graduates receive a master's degree in counselor education.
 In some states, such as Ohio and Virginia, a master's degree in counselor education is required for licensure as a professional counselor (LPC), and graduates of counseling psychology or clinical psychology programs may not obtain the LPC in those states.